pedestal/pedestal-docs/README.md

 * `cd pedestal-docs`
 * `script/local-build.sh`

+To build the full site locally (i.e., the way the GitHub action does):

+    npx antora --fetch antora-playbook.yml

+This will build all versions of Pedestal documentation (currently, the 0.6 and 0.7-pre versions, from the 0.6-maint and master branches).

 Console output will identify the local file URL to load to see the generated site.

 The `local-build.sh` script uses `watchexec` to monitor the `pedestal/docs` folders for changes and (almost instantly!)